 The 110 HS uses an automatic exposure control in high speed video mode.
 It uses Canon "Evaluative" light metering.
 It is difficult to know what shutter speed under various lighting conditions will result without testing.
 The fastest shutter speed listed in the specs is 1/2000 sec but it is not clear what shutter speed is achieved in high speed video mode.

-This is a telephoto overall view up showing the motion blur on the racket and ball.
-The background for the ball is the sky then trees.
-11 AM direct sunlight (see shadows for direction).
-From the ball streak the motion blur appears to be considerable.
+This is a close up showing the motion blur on the racket and ball.
+Considerable sky is in the field of view for metering.
+The background for the ball consists of sky and trees 11 AM direct sunlight (see shadows for direction).
+The motion blur appears to be very small.

 The sensor resolution at 240 fps is 320 X 240.
 The Vimeo compressed video loses a little image quality relative to the original video file.

 Hmm…it looks like things are taking a while to load.
 Try again?